ArieHein/terraform-train/azure/TF2/readme.md

 # TF2

+***Note: If you try to run terraform in this folder, it will error out as terraform will try to run both *.tf files.
+Rename one of the files or remove it to avoid errors***

+## Overview

 This is an example of how to use variables and create multiple resource of the same type.

 We start with a simple structure that repeats itself 3 times to create 3 resource groups.